Man who committed crime to return to prison gets his wish

 ESCANABA, Mich.
-(AP) - A 59-year-old Michigan man who told his lawyer that he wanted to rob an Upper Peninsula business so he could return to prison could be locked up for the rest of his life.
+(AP) - A Kalamazoo-area man who told his lawyer that he wanted to rob an Upper Peninsula business so he could return to prison could be locked up for the rest of his life.

-Mark Wilson, of Portage, was sentenced Monday to at least 25 years in prison, a sentence that was enhanced because of past convictions.
+Mark Wilson, 59, of Portage was sentenced Monday to at least 25 years in prison, a sentence that was enhanced because of past convictions.
 It means he won’t be eligible for parole until he’s in his 80s.

 “Somewhere along the road, your honor, I just seemed to have lost the ability to function normally with society,” Wilson told a Delta County judge.
 “I would like to say to the people that I apologize in the most sincere manner for my behavior” last July.